almarto/nestjs-skeleton/README.md

 ## TODO

+- Add Plop to create new entities (CRUD operation for that entity, [Controller, Service, DTO])
 - Add authentication with OAuth
 - Add validation to entities
 - Manage Errors (404: entity not found, 401: auth error at high layer)
-- Add Plop to create new entities (CRUD operation for that entity, [Controller, Service, DTO])
-  - Plop will be able to create new entities which requires or not Auth.
 - Add GraphQl